farmera/sare_grant/spectral_indices.md

 In coming sections we'll discuss how to achieve this degree of scaling along with strategies for interpreting various vegetation indices under differing environmental conditions.
 Luckily, open-source software and image processing tools exist to make these tasks accessible to the average user.

+All indices are “normalized” by measuring sun energy for each measurement, taking into account sun angle and cloud cover.
+This allows “apples-to-apples” comparison throughout the season, and season-to-season.

 ###### References
 Pinter, Jr., Paul J.; Hatfield, Jerry L.; Schepers, James S.; Barnes, Edward M.; Moran, M. Susan; Daughtry, Craig S.T.; Upchurch, Dan R. (2003).
 "Remote Sensing for Crop Management".
 Photogrammetric Engineering & Remote Sensing.
 69 (6): 647–664. doi:10.14358/PERS.69.6.647.
 ISSN 0099-1112.